$\imath$Hall algebras of weighted projective lines and quantum symmetric pairs: Introduction

-The $\imath$Hall algebras used in this paper to give a realization of the whole $\imath$quantum loop algebras are categorical and intrinsic \cite{LP16, LW19a}, while the Drinfeld double Ringel-Hall algebras to give a realization of the whole quantum loop algebras are constructed from two copies of Ringel-Hall algebras by algebraic technique, and have much unnatural flexibility, such as Grothendieck groups, Hopf pairings, etc..
-For weighted projective lines, their Ringel-Hall algebras are only {\em topological bialgebras}, and we need to compute coproducts in completed spaces to obtain products of elements, even though their Drinfeld double Ringel-Hall algebras could be defined without considering completed spaces (it is also not easy to prove this fact); see \cite{BS12a,Cr10}.
+The $\imath$Hall algebras used in this paper to give a realization of the whole $\imath$quantum loop algebras are categorical and intrinsic \cite{LP16, LW19a}, while the Drinfeld double Ringel-Hall algebras to give a realization of the whole quantum loop algebras are constructed from two copies of Ringel-Hall algebras by algebraic technique, and have much unnatural flexibility, such as Grothendieck groups, Hopf pairings, etc. For weighted projective lines, their Ringel-Hall algebras are only {\em topological bialgebras}, and we need to compute coproducts in completed spaces to obtain products of elements, even though their Drinfeld double Ringel-Hall algebras could be defined without considering completed spaces (it is also not easy to prove this fact); see \cite{BS12a,Cr10}.

 Compared with the geometric construction of quantum loop algebras in \cite{Ka97,BKa01,Sch04,DJX12,BS13}, for $\imath$quantum groups, our approach of proving the Drinfeld type relations in $\iH(\X_\bfk)$ is completely different.
-In fact, we can not use the same method as in \cite{DJX12} to define the corresponding $v$-root vectors in Hall algebras.
+In fact, we can not use the same method as in \cite{DJX12} to define the corresponding root vectors in Hall algebras.
 In addition, the relations \eqref{iDR2} (equivalently, \eqref{eq:hB1}), \eqref{iDR3b} and \eqref{iDR5} contain terms involving $\K_\de$ which do not arise in the computations {\em loc. cit.} of similar identities in the (Drinfeld double) Hall algebra of the (weighted) projective line; some new homological computations are needed to determine these $\K_\de$ terms.
 In particular, the complexity of \eqref{iDR2} makes our computations much more challenging than \cite{Sch04,DJX12}.

-The $v$-root vectors of $\imath$quantum loop algebras at $[i,1]$ are also described more explicitly.
+The root vectors of $\imath$quantum loop algebras at $[i,1]$ are also described more explicitly.
 In fact, the counterpart of $\haB_{[i,1],l}$ (see \eqref{realroot}) for quantum loop algebras is only known when $l\geq 0$ (see \cite[\S6.5]{Sch04}), while the counterpart of $\haTh_{[i,1],r}$ is not known.
+To our knowledge, it is the first attempt to describe the root vectors of quantum and $\imath$quantum loop algebras by using the technique of Fourier transformations as in Proposition \ref{rem:rootvectors}.

 The corresponding result of Theorem {\bf C} for the whole quantum group is not known except for the special case affine $\mathfrak{sl}_2$; see \cite{BS12}.
 In fact, for affine $\mathfrak{sl}_2$, the Drinfeld-Beck isomorphism $\Phi$ can be interpreted by Beilinson's derived equivalence \cite{BS12}.